-ARTICLE 22: To see if the Town will vote to raise and appropriate, transfer from available funds, borrow or otherwise provide the following sums, or any other amount, for the purpose of increasing the special purpose funds set forth below, or pass any vote or votes in relating thereto.
+ARTICLE 22.
+MOVED: That the Town vote to appropriate the following sums for the purpose of increasing the special purpose funds set forth below, said sums to be raised from Taxation.

 Fund Amount (\$)

 Town Capital Stabilization Fund 127,690

 OPEB Trust Fund 50,000

-GMRSD Stabilization Fund 39,890
+GMRSD Stabilization Fund 39,890 Total: 217,580

-Total: 217,580

-ARTICLE 23: To see if the Town will vote to raise and appropriate, transfer from available funds, borrow or otherwise provide the sum of \$180,000, or any other amount, for the purpose of increasing the WPCF Capital Stabilization Fund, or pass any vote or votes in relating thereto.
-(Finance Committee Request)
+ARTICLE 23.
+MOVED: That the Town vote to appropriate the sum of \$180,000 for the purpose of increasing the WPCF Capital Stabilization Fund, said sum to be raised from WPCF Retained Earnings.

-ARTICLE 24: To see if the Town will vote to authorize the Selectboard to acquire by gift, purchase and/or eminent domain, an easement across the FirstLight Canal for the placement of a new 5th Street pedestrian bridge, southerly of the existing 5th Street vehicular bridge and the 1880 County Layout, and permanent and temporary construction easements at the western and eastern termini of the new pedestrian bridge as may be needed for support, access, bridge appurtenances, and for the purpose of constructing the bridge, and for all purposes incidental and related thereto, all as shown on a plan entitled "Easement Plan Canal Street & Fifth Street Bridge," dated April 5, 2021, prepared by Sherman & Frydryk, as said plan may be amended, a copy of which plan is on file with the Town Clerk, and such other permanent and temporary easements adjacent to and within 500 feet of said easements, and further to see if the Town will vote to raise and appropriate, transfer from available funds or borrow the sum of \$700, or any other amount, to fund such acquisitions; or pass any vote or votes in relation thereto.
+ARTICLE 24.
+MOVED: That the Town vote to authorize the Selectboard to acquire by gift, purchase and/or eminent domain, an easement across the FirstLight Canal for the placement of a new 5th Street pedestrian bridge, southerly of the existing 5th Street vehicular bridge and the 1880 County Layout, and permanent and temporary construction easements at the western and eastern termini of the new pedestrian bridge as may be needed for support, access, bridge appurtenances, and for the purpose of constructing the bridge, and for all purposes incidental and related thereto, all as shown on a plan entitled "Easement Plan Canal Street & Fifth Street Bridge," dated April 5, 2021, prepared by Sherman & Frydryk, as said plan may be amended, a copy of which plan is on file with the Town Clerk, and such other permanent and temporary easements adjacent to and within 500 feet of said easements, and further that the Town vote to appropriate the sum of \$700 to fund such acquisitions, said sum to be raised from Free Cash.

-ARTICLE 25: To see if the Town will vote to authorize the Selectboard to file a petition to join the Pioneer Valley Mosquito Control District, if the Selectboard determines that joining said District is in the best interests of the Town, and to authorize the Selectboard to execute any and all documents and to take such actions as may be necessary to effectuate the purposes of this article; or pass any vote or votes in relation thereto.
+ARTICLE 25.
+MOVED: That the Town vote to authorize the Selectboard to file a petition to join the Pioneer Valley Mosquito Control District, if the Selectboard determines that joining said District is in the best interests of the Town, and to authorize the Selectboard to execute any and all documents and to take such actions as may be necessary to effectuate the purposes of this article.

-ARTICLE 26: To see if the Town will vote to raise and appropriate, transfer from available funds, borrow or otherwise provide the sum of \$10,000, or any other amount, for the purpose of mosquito control, and anything incidental or related thereto, which may include but not be limited to paying an assessment for the Town's membership in the Pioneer Valley Mosquito Control District; or pass any vote or votes in relation thereto.
+ARTICLE 26.
+MOVED: That the Town vote to appropriate the sum of \$10,000 for the purpose of mosquito control, and anything incidental or related thereto, which may include but not be limited to paying an assessment for the Town's membership in the Pioneer Valley Mosquito Control District, said sum to be raised from Free Cash.

-ARTICLE 27: Petitioned Article
+ARTICLE 27.
+MOVED: